 Casual Employment Contracts

-Casual employees work for an employee on a demand-only basis.
+Casual employees work for an employer on a demand-only basis.
 Unlike a permanent agreement, casual employees have no firm commitment in advance of ongoing employment and generally work on an ad hoc basis (so the work hours are irregular).
 Casual employees are paid for the hours they work, and they can refuse shifts.
 Casual employees are not entitled to paid sick or annual leave, and their employment can generally be terminated at any time without notice.
 To compensate, casual employment attracts an hourly loading.

 Fixed-Term Employment Contracts